Skip to content

 You have full control over HTTP methods, headers, status codes, etc., with API routes.

-Tradeoff: Some of this is abstracted or requires extra work to customize with Server Actions.
+Tradeoff: Some of this is abstracted or requires extra work to customize with UI-driven mutation handlers.

 5. Interoperability